marian-code/wikipedia-music-tags/docs/instalation.rst

 * *lxml* makes Beautifulsoup a whole lot faster
 * *PyQt5* if you want to use console mode or other Qt backend

-If you want to build the frozen app you hate to install aditional libraries.
+If you want to build the frozen app you have to install aditional libraries.

 .. code-block:: bash